rizsotto/Bear/source/bear/man/bear.1.md

 There could be many reasons for any of these failures.
 It's better to consult with the project wiki page for known problems, before open a bug report.

+# EXAMPLE

+Suppose you have a Makefile in your project and you normally compile your project with the following command:

+    make

+then you'd just need to invoke `bear` as follows:

+    bear -- make

+after that, a `compile_commands.json` should be in your project directory.

 # SEE ALSO

 intercept(1), citnames(1)